 You can grab fresh Chrome binaries built with ASan here.

-If you're on MacOS or linux64, building with ASan is easy.
+Building with ASan is easy.
 Start by compiling

 base_unittests to verify the build is working for you (see below).
 Then, you can compile